 This excursion gets you out of town.
 Head up the coast 30 miles to visit the Piedras Blancas Light Station.
 This light station is a national monument and has been in continuous use since 1875.
 The site is named for the “white rock” which sits just offshore of the short peninsula.
 It’s so named not for any particular geology, but for the birds who continuously crap on it.
 Although, some of those nesting birds are the threatened Peregrine Falcon, so that’s cool.

 The site has well-preserved grounds and lightkeeper housing.
 You can’t simply drive up to the lighthouse and wander around.
-You must take a scheduled tour, which they offer every day at 10am.
-Book in advance here.
+You must take a scheduled tour.
+Use our guide to get more info and tour booking details for Piedras Blancas Light Station.

 After your tour (or even if you decide not to do the tour), you should definitely stop off at the nearby Piedras Blancas elephant seal rookery.
 Unlike migratory whales, the elephant seals can always be spotted at Piedras Blancas.
 The males, females and pups come and go throughout the year according to various lifecycles that include: mating, birthing, molting and resting.
 The pic above was taken in April and features a molting female.